 It is my pleasure to welcome you to Chowan University.
-COVID 19 has required us to rethink how we deliver our services to students.
-Your patience is requested as we navigate events together.
+The COVID 19 pandemic is not as prevalent as it has been but not eradicated from us.
+Your patience is requested and expected as we navigate events together.

-The excitement and disappointments of life are both part of the collegiate experience.
-Chowan University gives students the privilege of being supported through the process.
+Chowan University gives students the privilege of being supported through their educational process.
 There are community principles which all members are expected to embrace.
 Chowan University is a community that nurtures the growth and development of leaders with integrity and decency displayed towards themselves and others.

 Respect for persons and property is an expectation of the Chowan University community.
 Members of the "CU" community are expected at all times to demonstrate respect for themselves and toward others.
-All members of the community are entitled to and responsible for maintaining an environment of civility that is free from disparagement, intimidation, harassment and violence of any kind.
+All members of the community are entitled to and responsible for maintaining an environment of civility that is free from disparagement, intimidation, harassment, and violence of any kind.